sharife/goldenthread-v2/site/content/productions/returning-to-haifa.md

 date: 2024-01-24T04:37:00.926Z
 start: 2024-04-12T03:37:00.000Z
 end: 2024-05-04T03:37:00.951Z
+description: >-
-description: In the wake of the 1967 Six-Day War, with the borders finally open after two decades, Said and Safiyya, a Palestinian couple, return to Haifa in search of the echoes of a home they were forced to abandon during the Nakba in 1948.
-But are they truly ready for the encounter that awaits them upon their return? *Returning to Haifa* presents a deeply human portrait of two families, one Palestinian, and one Jewish, forced by history into an intimacy they didn’t choose.
+  In the wake of the 1967 Six-Day War, with the borders finally open after two decades, Said and Safiyya, a Palestinian couple, return to Haifa in search of the echoes of a home they were forced to abandon during the Nakba in 1948.
+But are they truly ready for the encounter that awaits them upon their return?
+  *Returning to Haifa* presents a deeply human portrait of two families, one Palestinian, and one Jewish, forced by history into an intimacy they didn’t choose.

+  “A moving confrontation between two sets of displaced people and an utterly unsentimental exploration of the complexities of home, history and parenthood.” - *Michael Billington, The Guardian, 5 March 2018*

+  "*Returning to Haifa* is a beautiful and important play portraying the personal tragedies created because of much bigger acts between humans." - *Nabila Said, Exeunt Magazine, 24 March 2018*
 titleimage: https://ucarecdn.com/6710389c-6746-4d15-a25d-f786caf16020/
 writer: "Ghassan Kanafani, adapted for the stage by Naomi Wallace and Ismail Khalidi "
 director: Samer Al-Saber